sonniebailey/sonniebailey.github.io/about-content.md

 If you can come up with something creative you specifically want to engage me for, over and above the normal INSIGHT service, then I would consider that.
 But it hasn't happened to date.

-#### Isn't $6,000 expensive?
+#### Isn't $5,000 expensive?

 Yes.

-Well, it is for most people.
-Not for everyone.
+For most people.

-And even if something is expensive, it can still be worth it.

-Is the service *worth* $6,000 for *most* people?
+Is the service *worth* $5,000 for *most* people?
 No.

-Is the service worth $6,000 for *some* people?
+Is the service worth $5,000 for *some* people?
 Yes.

-Lots of things are expensive and not worth it for the majority of people, but worth it for some people.
-Most people can't justify owning a Porsche, for instance, but some people can.

 If you think the service is expensive and you're unlikely to get that amount of value from our discussions, then that's fine!
 This service isn't for you.

-If you're worth a lot of money, and Fairhaven Wealth's services move the needle even a small amount by, for instance, making sure your asset allocation is appropriate, or saving you from paying unnecessary fees on financial products, or making you think twice about making a poor financial decision, then it might well be worth it, beyond any psychological or emotional benefit the service offers.
+If you're worth a lot of money, and Fairhaven Wealth's services move the needle even a small amount, then it might well be worth it, beyond any psychological or emotional benefit the service offers.

 #### How does this fee structure differ from most financial planners?

-If you have a lot of money to invest, it's also worth noting that many financial advisers planners in a less transparent manner, and you can end up paying *significantly* more than than $6,000.
-When you think about what you might pay elsewhere, $6,000 might start to seem cheap!
+If you have a lot of money to invest, it's also worth noting that many financial advisers planners in a less transparent manner, and you can end up paying *significantly* more than than $5,000.
+When you think about what you might pay elsewhere, $5,000 might start to seem cheap!

 Many financial planners charge annual fees that are calculated as a percentage of the financial assets they are advising on and managing.
 If you have a portfolio of $1 million, and you are being charged 1% of your portfolio, this comes to around $10,000 per year. $2 million at 1% is $20,000, $4 million is $40,000, you get the picture.
 On top of this, you might also have to pay additional platform fees for them to provide this service (which they might receive, but is a cost related to the service).

 To be clear, the service that these advisers provide is different to Fairhaven Wealth.
 They will be focused on providing definitive advice and/or financial plans, and are usually responsible for managing transactions on your behalf.
 This is valuable and important for many people.
 Many also charge less than 1%, particularly for those with larger portfolios.
 For some people, I believe that Fairhaven Wealth provides a lot of the genuine value that they would receive from these ongoing engagements, and possibly with lower risk and potential conflict of interest.
 (Lower risk because there is no third party that can touch your finances, and less conflicts of interest because Fairhaven Wealth's remuneration model isn't linked to a particular class of financial assets, which could potentially lead to a bias in favour of these assets.)

-#### Can I get a similar service from other advisers for a smaller fee, or for free?

-Maybe.
-You might even find people who provide a more comprehensive service for a lower price.

-If you find someone who does something similar, feel free to let me know, and I can pass their details on to people who make enquiries about Fairhaven Wealth and can't justify the price of my services.

-One thing worth noting, however, is that if you're paying less for a similar service, it's quite possible that the individual or organisation providing the service will be treating it as a loss-leader, on the basis that they will make money from you in other ways in the future.
-I don't do this.

-At the end of the day, the main distinguishing factor for this service is that you'll be working with me.
-In this document, and elsewhere, I've been very transparent about how I approach things.

-If you've seen how I think and operate, and want *my* unique perspective on your situation, rather than (or in addition to!) the perspective of someone else, then that's the cost.

 ### What will I get out of Fairhaven Wealth's service?